Financial Aid FAQs

 20. What if my financial situation suddenly changes?

-If you or your parents (for dependent students) experience a change in financial situation, you can request the Office of Student Finance reevaluate your aid eligibility.
+If you or your parents (for dependent students) experience a change in financial situation, you can request the Director of Student FInancial Aid reevaluate your aid eligibility.
 Stop by to see a financial aid counselor to discuss this further.
+Click here to download Special Circumstances Application.

 21. Are there payment options available to pay my college costs not covered by grants, scholarships or loans?